knuthy/Expresstrade/README.md

 ## Sending and receiving tradeoffers
 When you've loaded either you own, your user's or both inventories, you might want to either send a tradeoffer, containing items from one or both sides, or be able to receive a tradeoffer from a user.
 When sending an offer, you need to know which item ids you want to include.
 These ids could be the ones we fetched in the inventory loading part.
 You might want your user to be able to choose between which of their and or your items, to be added to the tradeoffer you're sending.
-No matter how you delcare the item ids, both your and the recipient item ids should be stored in the same array.
+No matter how you declare the item ids, both your and the recipient item ids should be stored in the same array.

 In the code below, I've made a random array of item ids, just to demonstrate how to send a tradeoffer.
-Please agaon noitice that the examples below, use custom socket connection variables, such as 'tradeSent' and 'error'.
-You will of course need to customize these variables to work together with your clientside.
+Please again notice that the examples below, use custom socket connection variables, such as 'tradeSent' and 'error'.
+You will of course need to customize these variables to work together with your client-side.
 Notice also, that we again access the user's Steam 64 ID by calling "user.id64".
 ```javascript
 var items = [12, 34, 56, 78, 90];